soniawmeyer/soniameyer-beihang-students-website/index.md

 A few announcements:

-	English Corner
-	When: Sunday, May 3rd, 11 am
-	Where: New Main Building B707

-	Graduate Students: There is an additional, more simple, set of instructions for your midterm project.
-Please read the instructions carefully.
-You can find it on the "American Cutlure" page.
+		!!!Attention Monday students: I made a mistake, your finals start next week.
+Make sure you take a look at your timeslot and the instructions.

 		All students: You do not need to email me asking for excused absences.

+		All students: For the semester project, you need to take a picture of yourself at the lecture.

 I will post all the class material to this website, so be sure to check it frequently.
 If you have questions, [email me](mailto:sonia@meyercraft.net).